Silas Melson: Professional career

-2018–19 season

 On June 20, 2018, Melson started his professional career with Lavrio of the Greek Basket League.
 On November 11, 2018, Melson recorded a season-high 23 points, shooting 9-of-13 from the field in a 63–102 loss to Olympiacos.

 On December 23, 2018, Melson signed a one-month contract with Hapoel Be'er Sheva of the Israeli Premier League as an injury cover for Semaj Christon.
 On January 28, 2019, Melson recorded 20 points, shooting 4-of-5 from three-point range, leading Be'er Sheva to an 87–74 win over Bnei Herzliya.
 On February 21, 2019, Melson parted ways with Be'er Sheva after appearing in eight games.

-2019–20 season

 On August 5, 2019, Melson signed a one-year deal with Polpharma Starogard of the Polish Basketball League.
 He averaged 20.8 points, 4.1 rebounds and 2.5 assists per game.

-2020–21 season

 On June 16, 2020, Melson signed with Limburg United of the Pro Basketball League.
 He averaged 16.8 points, 3.0 rebounds, 1.9 assists and 1.2 steals per game.

-2021–22 season

 On July 29, 2021, Melson signed with Kalev/Cramo of the Latvian–Estonian Basketball League.

-2022–23 season

-On June 13, 2022, he has signed with Petkim Spor of the Turkish Basketball Super League.
+On June 13, 2022, Melson signed with Petkim Spor of the Turkish Basketball Super League.
+He tore his Achilles tendon after three games with the team and missed the rest of the season.
+Melson averaged 16.0 points, 4.0 rebounds and 3.7 assists during his stint with Petkim Spor.

+On October 10, 2023, Melson signed a one-year contract with MHP Riesen Ludwigsburg of the Basketball Bundesliga and the Basketball Champions League (BCL).

+On June 21, 2024, Melson signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).
+On October 6, during the opening game of the season, he tore his Achilles tendon for a second time and was ruled out for the rest of the season.

+Personal life

+Melson and his partner had a son born during the 2022–23 season.